binance/binance-spot-api-docs/web-socket-streams.md

 7. The data in each event is the **absolute** quantity for a price level.
 8. If the quantity is 0, **remove** the price level.
 9. Receiving an event that removes a price level that is not in your local order book can happen and is normal.

+Note:
+Due to depth snapshots having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
+Depth Stream.
+Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
+Depth Stream correctly and cause the local order book to have some slight differences with the real order book.
+However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.